AI Answering Service For Water Damage Restoration

 Staff call back without knowing source, affected rooms, insurance status, or urgency.

-AfterCallbacks include the details needed to qualify, route, and respond faster.
+AfterCallbacks include the details needed to qualify, hand off, and respond faster.

 Burst pipes, floods, sewage, mold concerns, and estimate calls all mix together.

-AfterLoss types are identified early and routed by approved rules.
+AfterLoss types are identified early and sent through approved rules.

 After-hours callers keep searching until someone answers.